metalbear-co/mirrord-vscode/README.md

 * Feel free to join to our [Discord channel](https://discord.gg/metalbear) if you need help using mirrord, or if you encounter an issue while using the extension.
 * Check our open issues for [the VSCode extension](https://github.com/metalbear-co/mirrord-vscode/issues) and [mirrord's core code](https://github.com/metalbear-co/mirrord/issues), and 👍 react to any that you would like to see addressed.
-* Before submitting a pull request for new features, please discuss it with us first by opening an issue or a discussion.
+* Before submitting a pull request for new features, please take a look at [mirrord's contributing guide](https://github.com/metalbear-co/mirrord/blob/main/CONTRIBUTING.md).